 Even in this case, that government would have had to have made significantly worse economic decisions, and more mistakes than Westminster did in running Scotland’s economy, to not see significant growth and better finances than those Scotland experiences as a part of the UK.
 What if we also assume the worst, and that even without those debt interest payments holding Scotland’s economy back, Scottish Government revenues didn’t rise, and that the economy grew much more slowly than other European nations with comparable populations, what would have happened?
 Note: we are making this as negative a projection as is humanly possible.

 Well, those cumulative surpluses, plus standard bank rates of interest, would have topped out at £412.1bn cash reserves in the bank in 2009/10 and then started to fall till we had £330.5bn in the bank today.372

 What would Norway have done?

-Over 38 years, the cost to Scotland of being part of the UK in monetary terms, if our government was almost as competent as Norway’s, is almost £1 trillion377 That’s the difference between what Norway would have done and what the UK Government did with our surpluses.
-That’s £14.4bn a year, or £1.2bn a month, and people wonder why we have the second-worst pension in the developed world.
+Over 40 years, the cost to Scotland of being part of the UK in monetary terms, if our government was almost as competent as Norway’s, is almost £1 trillion377 That’s the difference between what Norway would have done and what the UK Government did with our surpluses.
+And people wonder why we have the second-worst pension in the developed world.
 Yet, the UK Government thinks it can’t afford to pay more.